ZRamadhan/GABatch4/README.md

 ## Prerequisite

 In this repo you will find many of my practices during the training, from learning how to write codes using HTML, CSS, JavaScript and so on.
-The goal of my training are I can make an application using React Native framework and also git repository to collaborate with the team mate
+The goal of my training are, I can make an application using React Native framework and also git repository to collaborate with the team mate.

 ### Built with